Haehn Campus Center

 The $7 million Haehn Campus Center (HCC) was opened on January 9, 1996 and is connected to the Claire Lynch Gymnasium and Murray Hall.
 It was dedicated on Saturday, September 21, 1996, as part of a weekend celebration that also included the inauguration of Mary Lyons as the 12th president of the College on Sunday, September 22.
 Sr. Mary Catherine Holicky did the blessing of the Campus Center, and speakers included President Mary Lyons and Susan Mundale, the Chair of the Board of Trustees.

-The HCC houses McGlynn’s, one of four places to eat on the two campuses, and O’Connell’s, the campus coffee shop.
+The HCC houses McGlynn’s, one of four places to eat on the two campuses, and O’Connell’s, originally the campus coffee shop.
 McGlynn's, with cafeteria-style dining, was named to honor the McGlynn (Bakeries) donors; several McGlynn family members served on CSB's Board of Trustees.
-In the winter of 2010, McGlynn's was remodeled to feature memorabilia from all 11 CSB sports teams and have an ambiance similiar to a sports bar.
+In the winter of 2010, McGlynn's was remodeled to feature memorabilia from all 11 CSB sports teams to create an ambiance similar to a sports bar.
 The menu and hours were also expanded to satisfy students' late-night cravings.
 The new menu featured items such as burgers, subs, and daily/weekly specials.
 O’Connell’s was named after Sr. Colman O’Connell, who served as the President of the College from 1986 to 1996.
 This space had originally been anticipated as a night club which served alcoholic beverages, much like Brother Willie’s Pub at St. John’s, but this was decided against.
 O’Connell’s remained simply a place to study with fountain drinks until 2001.
 Then it was decided that O’Connell’s would be converted into a coffee shop, a project led by senior Natalie Wills. $7,000 renovations went underway, being funded by the St. Ben’s Senate.

 Today, the HCC remains a center that brings students together with a variety of interests, building a strong sense of community.